j-hui/fidget.nvim/doc/fidget.md

       max_height = 0,             -- Maximum height of the notification window
       x_padding = 1,              -- Padding from right edge of window boundary
       y_padding = 0,              -- Padding from bottom edge of window boundary
-    },
+      align_bottom = true,        -- Whether to bottom-align the notification window },
   },